 From cheap and affordable hawker fare to high-end Michelin star restaurants, there is something to suit any and every taste bud.
-Aside from the famous Hainanese chicken rice, chilli and pepper crab, nonya laksa and other renowned dishes, there are also some lesser-known but equally Singaporean food experiences that you should explore, whether you are here visiting or residing in Singapore.
+Aside from the famous Hainanese chicken rice, chilli and pepper crab, nonya laksa and other renowned dishes, there are also some lesser-known but equally Singaporean food experiences that you should explore, whether you are here visiting or residing in this state.

 Here are just five of many great Singaporean culinary adventures to try:

 … of coffee, that is, at Chye Seng Huat Hardware (CCSH) in Jalan Besar.
 No, it’s not a hardware store, but the name was conceived by Papa Palheta (local roasters) in homage to the hardware and metal companies that use to fill the area in the past.

 If you are a connoisseur of coffee, CCSH is a must-visit.
 See how the green beans are transformed and how the roasters use science to bring out the beans’ inherent flavours into the coffee at The Roastery.
 The Coffee Bar is where you have a 360-degree perspective of the cafe’s baristas as they brew the coffee using state-of-the-art equipment.
 Then head over to C-Platform to admire all the latest in coffee apparatus, machines and devices.